higgi13425/medicaldata/README.md

     available under the Reference tab above, or within R by using `help(dataset_name)`. <br>

+## Data Donations

+If you have access to data from a randomized, controlled clinical trial, or a prospective cohort study, or even a case-control study, please consider obtaining the appropriate permissions, anonymizing the data, and donating the dataset for teaching purposes to add to this package.
+Open an issue to open the discussion of a data donation.

 ## List of Datasets

 Click on links below for more details about the dataset itself in the